Loading...

 Now, don't worry if your retelling was not in exactly the same words.

-I heard lots of you retell the story in slightly different ways, but as long as you included the key events and important ideas, especially around remaining proud of the Muslim identity, then you did a great job at retelling.
+But as long as you included the key events and important ideas, especially around remaining proud of the Muslim identity, then you did a great job at retelling.

-It's time for the second part of our lesson.
+It's time for the second part of our lesson, building comprehension of the story.

 Building comprehension means developing our understanding of a text.

-We can do this by, retrieving key information from the text, making inferences from the text and having rich discussion about the text.
+We can do this by retrieving key information from the text, making inferences from the text, and having rich discussion about the text.

 How do we retrieve key information from the text?
-If we are retrieving information from the text, it means that it is written in there and we can use some important skills to help us do this.
+If we are retrieving information from the text, it means that it is written in there, and we can use some important skills to help us do this.

 Skimming over an extract and scanning for keywords can help us find the information we are looking for.